prashant280920/CS307_System_Practicum/A1/Part1/README.md

 1. Run command `make`.
 This will create a <myshell> exe file.
 2. Now run the exe file `./myshell`.
 Now you can run the shell commands
 3. If you want to run batchfile.
 I have given a batchfile for testing.
 Just run `./myshell batchfile`.
+4. If you want to clean all objects file (.o file) and exe file.
+Then just run `make clean`.